contensis/docs-management-http/entries/get-an-entry.md

+---
+description: An entry definition in the Management API contains a mixture of standard properties and properties that have been defined by the content type that an entry is based on.
+---
 # Entries

 An entry definition in the Management API contains a mixture of standard properties and properties that have been defined by the content type that an entry is based on.
 [Find out more about entries on ZenHub](https://zenhub.zengenti.com/Contensis/10.0/kb/content-types-and-entries/entries/entries-overview.aspx)